-DDS is topic-based, which allows strongly typed data dissemination since the type of the data is known throughout the entire system.
-ADDS topic describes the type and structure of the data to read or write, a data reader subscribes to the data of particular topics, and a data writer publishes data for particular topics.
-Various properties of these entities can be configured using combinations of the 22 QoS policies that are described in Table 1.
+DDS is topic-based, which allows strongly typed data dissemination since the type of the data is known throughout the entire system.i As outlined in Table 1, DDS topic describes the type and structure of the data to read or write, a data reader subscribes to the data of particular topics, and a data writer publishes data for particular topics.
+Various properties of these entities can be configured using combinations of the 22 QoS policies that are described in Table 2.
 In addition, publishers manage one or more data writers while subscribers manage one or more data readers.
 Publishers and subscribers can aggregate data from multiple data writers and readers for efficient transmission of data across a network.

-DDS QoS Policy Description Deadline Determines rate at which periodic data should be refreshed Destination Order Determines whether data writer or data reader determines order of received data Durability Determines if data outlives the time when written or read Durability Service Details how data that can outlive a writer, process, or session is stored Entity Factory Determines enabling of DDS entities when created Group Data Attaches application data to publishers, subscribers History Sets how much data is kept for data readers Latency Budget Sets guidelines for acceptable end-to-end delays Lifespan Sets time bound for "stale" data Liveliness Sets liveness properties of topics, data readers, data writers Ownership Determines if multiple data writers can write to the same topic instance Ownership Strength Sets ownership of topic instance data Partition Controls logical partition of data dissemination Presentation Delivers data as group and/or in order
+DDS QoS Policy Description Deadline Determines rate at which periodic data should be refreshed Destination Order Determines whether data writer or data reader determines order of received data Durability Determines if data outlives the time when written or read Durability Service Details how data that can outlive a writer, process, or session is stored Entity Factory Determines enabling of DDS entities when created Group Data Attaches application data to publishers, subscribers History Sets how much data is kept for data readers Latency Budget Sets guidelines for acceptable end-to-end delays Lifespan Sets time bound for "stale" data Liveliness Sets liveness properties of topics, data readers, data writers Ownership Determines if multiple data writers can write to the same topic instance Ownership Strength Sets ownership of topic instance data Partition Controls logical partition of data dissemination Presentation Delivers data as group and/or in order Reader Data Lifecycle Controls data and data reader lifecycles Reliability Controls reliability of data dissemination Resource Limits Controls resources used to meet requirements Time Based Filter Mediates exchanges between slow consumers and fast producers Topic Data Attaches application data to topics Transport Priority Sets priority of data transport User Data Attaches application data to DDS entities Writer Data Lifecycle Controls data and data writer lifecycles